 When it comes to exploit kits, Websense says that it has protected its customers against around 67 million events involving exploit kits.
 After the arrest of Paunch, the author of the BlackHole exploit kit, cybercriminals started turning to other crimeware packs.
 Most of them adopted Magnitude and Neutrino.

-The report also highlights the fact that ZeuS, which was initially developed to target financial , has been repurposed.
-The malware has been used to target organizations in the services, manufacturing, finance, government, communications, education, retail, healthcare, transportation and utilities markets.
+The report also highlights the fact that ZeuS, which was initially developed to target financial organizations, has been repurposed.
+The malware has been used to target organizations in the services, manufacturing, finance, government, communications, education, retail, healthcare, and utilities markets.

-“While the determined, persistent attackers continue to have success in advanced, strategic attacks using zero-day exploits and advanced malware, there has also been a boom in cybercriminal activity on a massive scale.
-Even these more ‘common’ forms of attack are slipping past organizations without real-time defenses,” Renert added.
+“While the determined, persistent attackers continue to have success in , strategic attacks using zero-day exploits and advanced malware, there has also been a boom in cybercriminal activity on a massive scale.
+Even these more ‘common’ forms of attack are easily slipping past organizations without real-time defenses,” Renert added.

 The 2014 threat report also contains a review of an entire attack ecosystem, including the attackers’ motivation, the execution of the attack and countermeasures for each phase of the operation.

-The complete Websense Security Labs 2014 Threat Report is available on the company’s website ( is required to download the report).
+The complete Websense Security Labs 2014 Threat Report is available on the company’s website (registration is required to download the report).